 A lot of photonics engineers have a hard time being effective in their day-to-day jobs.
 Photonics as a discipline is quite unique.
 It is a proper research and development (R&D) discipline.

-In photonics, we have fundamental research and cutting-edge product development happening simultaneously.
 There are hardly any standard tools or reusable technology blocks that can be used to build complex products at scale.

 I can only see one way around this.
 We need to perform a photonics engineers survey in order to identify the most common issues.
-After identifying these issues, we can then move on to solving them and advance our discipline further.

 Since photonics is multidisciplinary, boosting the output of photonics engineers should have a positive knock-on effect on applications in other fields like medicine, telecoms, sensing, display, and manufacturing.